liuggio/spawn/README.md

 Yes!
-With this library you can use concurrent closures, **BUT** PHP is not `Go-lang` neither `Erlang` or any other famous language for concurrency, and in order to simulate a isolated routine the closure is serialized and executed in a new PhpProcess, be aware this is a workaround in order to speed up your 'dev' commands.
+With this library you can use concurrent closures, **BUT** PHP is not `Go-lang` neither `Erlang` or any other famous language for concurrency, and in order to simulate a isolated routine the closure is serialized and executed in a new PhpProcess, be aware this is a workaround in order to speed up your concurrent Closures.

 With this library you can also do: